pierthodo/benchmark_real_time_RL/README.md

 # Benchmark real-time reinforcement learning

-This is a repository containing the docker file used to train and evaluate the algorithms for the real-time continuous control benchmark.
+This is a repository containing the dockerfile used to train and evaluate the algorithms for the real-time continuous control benchmark.

 The docker container can simulate embedded device by restricting access to cpu cycle following https://docs.docker.com/config/containers/resource_constraints/